-If you want the teacher sheet then click HERE
+If you want the teachers page then please click on the image for the pdf.

 Essential Teachers notes: